#400 - The Incredible Hulk

 1 - There are multiple missions where all you need to do is warp twice, and you win.
 Missions with a literal win button.

-2 - It is often confusing as all fuck trying to tell what is what out in space.
+2 - It is often confusing as all hell trying to tell what is what out in space.
 Friends look like foes, foes look like non-foes, and everything looks like a nondescript blob.

 The last few tidbits I have to mention are both pretty cool.
 First, there is generally at least one "secret" objective in each of the missions, which is something all games should have.
 These help boost your overall grade, which needs to be above a certain threshold in order to pass the mission (since you're in the academy each simulation is basically an exam).
 Second, I feel like this is one of the few SNES games where your main focus is often trying to be peaceful

 with the various hideous aliens you come across.
 Instead of, you know, just blasting everyone in the fact and asking questions later.
 A novel idea that fits perfectly within the Star Trek mythos.

 So as I wrap up the Star Trek games on the Super Nintendo, I have to conclude that we got one kinda bad game, one kinda okay game, and one kinda good game.
 None of them are great, but Starfleet Academy

 gets things the most right.
 I don't know if I would recommend it to any but the most hardcore flight sim or Star Trek nerds, but I'm confident there's something here for all of them.